 If an incident of workplace violence occurs, employers should debrief, investigate, and develop a plan involving corrective actions to prevent a reoccurrence.
 As part of this process, employers should give specific feedback to involved employees.
 Moreover, employers should monitor trends of high rates of WPV incidents, including taking note of the type of incident and where the incident takes place.
 An example of an emerging trend involves emergency exits.
 In many work locations, emergency exits are rarely used (or perhaps are often misused), so employers may be tempted to block them or use the space for storage.
 However, recent citations stemming from WPV investigations in which OSHA discovered that the emergency exits were blocked, inaccessible, and/or poorly or improperly marked, even where those issues did not cause or increase the workplace safety risk in the WPV incident, demonstrate that OSHA is cracking down on these violations as part of the campaign to ensure employee safety.

-To learn more about workplace violence prevention and enforcement and other OSHA issues, register for our upcoming presentation, OSHA Update: What to expect in 2023 (this course is eligible for 1.0 CLE & HRCI credit).
-Additionally, you can view our June 2, 2022, discussion, Implementing Strategies for Workplace Violence Prevention & Response.
+To learn more about workplace violence prevention and enforcement and other OSHA issues, view our June 2, 2022, discussion, Implementing Strategies for Workplace Violence Prevention & Response.